neo/resume/readme.md

   - Anticipate unknown risks, estimate known tasks and manage expectations and priorities
   - Understand the goals from internal and external stakeholders to balance the needs and get the best result with limited resources
   - Ask the right questions to reduce confusion and make communication more efficient
+- Strive for a high standard of code quality
+  - Keep the codebase healthy, maintainable and scalable with a clean and robust architecture
+  - Advocate, pursuit and protect performance and accessibility of the websites we make
+  - Ensure cross-browser, cross-device and cross-platform compatibility
+- Build award-winning novel web experience
+  - Implement aesthetic and fancy design from tools such as Figma, Sketch and Photoshop
+  - Polish pixel perfect UI with relentless attention to detail
+  - Complement with engaging interactions and delightful animations
+  - Achieve great marketing impacts with a variety of client partners
+  - Deliver within ambitious timeline with fast pace when necessary

 <details>